objectlab/ObjectlabPartyVisualization/leaderboard/README.md

 ###Constructing New Beacon Claim Leaders

-Again we create a svg group that will be our container for all the DOM elements and assign a css class named `.beacon-leader` this time.
+Again, we start with creating a svg group that will be our container for all the DOM elements and assign a css class.
+This time we name it `.beacon-leader`.

 ```javascript